masood-haloratech/Obsidian-Workshop-2025/guides/Obsidan_Linking_Taging.md

 ![Obsidian Linking and Tagging Screen](./assets/Link_06.png)

+2. **Tags can be hierarchical** - `#Programming/Markdown` is a valid tag.
+When you apply a tag to another note you can choose the prefered level.

 ### Tags vs. Links: Key Differences

 | Feature | Links `[[]]` | Tags `#` |